FedSS: Federated Learning with Smart Selection of clients: System Design

 \subsection{Optimal Number of Clusters}

-As we pointed out in \ref{sec:client-select}, standalone client selection algorithm requires the number of clusters as an argument.
-However, it can be difficult for operator to know this.
-Thus, we solve for optimal value of number of clusters.
-Having fewer clusters is desirable from the perspective of privacy, whereas more clusters results in shorter average round time.
-However, average round time has diminishing returns as we keep increasing number of clusters.
-The optimal number of clusters would be the point after which we see diminishing returns on improvement in average round time.
+As we pointed out in \ref{sec:client-select}, the standalone client selection algorithm requires the number of clusters as an argument.
+However, it can be difficult for the operator to know this.
+Thus, we solve for the optimal value of it.
+Having fewer clusters is desirable from the perspective of privacy, whereas more clusters result in a shorter average round time.
+However, the average round time has diminishing returns as we keep increasing the number of clusters.
+The optimal number of clusters would be the point after which we see diminishing improvement in the average round time.

-Thus, to find optimal number of clusters, we simulate training process given round time estimates of clients with different value of clusters.
-This gives us average round time for the given number of clusters.
+Thus, to find the optimal number of clusters, we simulate the training process given round-time estimates of clients with different values of clusters.
+This gives us the average round time for the given number of clusters.
 Then, we use Kneedle \cite{satopaa2011finding} to find the optimal point on the curve of average round time vs. 1/cluster size.
-The figure \ref{fig:timeVssize} shows the curve between average round time and 1/cluster size along with the knee point found by Kneedle algorithm.
+The Fig.\ref{fig:timeVssize} shows the curve between average round time and 1/cluster size along with the knee point found by the Kneedle algorithm.

-Figure \ref{fig:timeVssize} also compares the effectiveness of our algorithm as compared to KMeans.
-This is simulation of training with 10000 clients and 1000 rounds of training.
+Fig.\ref{fig:timeVssize} also compares the effectiveness of our algorithm as compared to KMeans.
+This is the simulation of training with 10000 clients and 1000 rounds of training.
 We also compared it against DBScan and KDE clustering, which had almost similar curve as KMeans.
-The reason our clustering algorithm does better is because it is optimised to reduce round time.
-Whereas Kmeans and other clustering algorithms are specialised to just cluster data, these clusters may not be optimal with respect to reducing round time.
-Moreover, it is difficult for clustering algorithms to construct equal sized clusters.
+The reason our clustering algorithm does better is that it is optimized to reduce round time.
+Whereas Kmeans and other clustering algorithms are specialized to just cluster data, these clusters may not be optimal with respect to reducing round time.
+Moreover, it is difficult for clustering algorithms to construct equal-sized clusters.